Applies ToWindows 11

 • Launching Recall and going through the setup

-• By moving the toggle switch to On for the Save snapshots option under Windows Settings > Privacy & security > Recall & snapshots.
+• By moving the toggle switch to On for the Save snapshots option under Windows Settings > Privacy & security > Recall & snapshots

 You can turn on or off saving snapshots at any time by going to Settings > Privacy & security > Recall & snapshots.
 You can also pause snapshots temporarily by selecting the Recall icon in the system tray on your PC and selecting the pause option.
+When changing settings for Recall, you will be prompted to authorize this change using your Windows Hello credentials.

-Filtering apps and websites from your snapshots
+Filtering apps, websites, and sensitive information from your snapshots

 You can filter out apps and websites from being saved as snapshots.
 You can add apps and websites at any time by going to Settings > Privacy & security > Recall & snapshots on your PC.
-For sensitive information, you can use the Sensitive Information Filtering setting, which is enabled by default, helps filter out snapshots when potentially sensitive information is detected—for example, passwords, credit cards, and more.
+For sensitive information, you can use the Sensitive information filtering setting, which is enabled by default, helps filter out snapshots when potentially sensitive information is detected—for example, passwords, credit cards, and more.

 • Filtering out specific websites will only work in supported browsers such as Microsoft Edge, Firefox, Opera, and Google Chrome.
 You always have the option to filter out all browsing activity by adding an app filter for a browser.
 To add support for website filtering, developers need to implement Recall activity APIs.